 This team event involves 2, 4 or 8 team members linking their parachutes together to form predetermined formations as many times as possible within a set time.
 CF, which used also sometimes to be referred to by its old name of 'canopy relative work', had its genesis with the advent of square parachutes in the 1970s.
 Since then, British teams have consistently won medals at World Championships.

 Canopy Formation is about 'precision collisions' between team members' main parachutes.
 Teams leave the aircraft, open their parachutes and then link them together.
 It is possible to build many different canopy formations in sequence.
 There are three main types of Canopy Formation events: rotations, sequential, and speed.
 Teams demonstrate the ability to combine precision control, consistency, a delicate touch and mental engineering of the entire dive with brute force and speed.
 The idea is simple, but it's a challenging skill to master.

-The sport is in a very exciting stage of development as a whole new era of freefall flying is beginning where competitors display their individuality in freefall.
+In freefall flying, skydivers express and display their individuality in freefall.
 Freestye jumpers perform solo aerial gymnastics, not easy in wind speeds of 120mph!

 Freeflyers jump as a team of two plus a camera flyer and show a choreographed sequence usually involving head-down flying, stand-ups (crucifix position) and sit flying, as if in a chair.